Michael Cachagee

-Michael (Mike) Cachagee is a prominent Indigenous rights activist, speaker, and community leader.
-He is part of Chapleau Cree First Nation and was one of the founding members of the Children of Shingwauk Alumni Association.
-He is a well known residential school survivor and has been an advocate for residential school rights, healing, and reconciliation.
+Michael (Mike) Cachagee (1940 – July 15, 2023) was a prominent Indigenous rights activist, speaker, and community leader.
+He was a member of Chapleau Cree First Nation and was one of the founding members of the Children of Shingwauk Alumni Association.
+He was a well known residential school survivor and has been an advocate for residential school rights, healing, and reconciliation.
+Mike died at the Sault Area Hospital on July 15, 2023.

 Education

 Michael Cachagee attended three residential schools: St. John's Indian Residential School in Chapleau, Ontario, the Bishop Horden Indian Residential School in Moose Factory, and the Shingwauk Indian Residential School from 1952 to 1957.
 He entered the St. John's Indian Residential School at three and a half years of age and he was in the residential school system until the age of sixteen.

 He went on to graduate from Algoma University in 1994 with a Bachelor of Arts degree in Political science.
 In 2011 Cachagee received the Distinguished Alumni Award from Algoma University.
 In June 2017 he was recognized as an honorary member of Algoma University.
 This recognition was presented at the 2017 Algoma University convocation by the senate of AlgomaU and is in recognition of his ongoing and long term service to the university.

 He went on to work as a native student advisor at Algoma University College and later at Confederation College as the Dean of Native Studies.